Zsott/Dash-Map-Board/README.md

 - You can create a map-based time-aware dashboard web application.
 - You can combine several themes in one application.
 - The webapp contains one map and zero to three charts for each theme.
 - You can choose serial, pie, radar, bubble charts and table.
-- You can use a chart type only once.
+But you can use a chart type only once in each dashboard.
+- You can set the width and height of the boxes containing the map and the charts.
+- You can set the chart's content by defining fields and aliases.
+- You can set the chart's title, colors, data precision and so on...

 ## Future plans
 - Multiple charts of the same type in one dashboard.